rubysamurai/material_design_lite-sass/README.md

 ## Credits

-Material Design Lite for Sass is inspired from [bootstrap-sass](https://github.com/twbs/bootstrap-sass) by Twitter Bootstrap team.
+Material Design Lite for Sass is inspired from [bootstrap-sass](https://github.com/twbs/bootstrap-sass) by Bootstrap team.

 ## License